What Was the Capital of Songhai?

 Rise of Gao as the Capital

 Under Ali Ber’s successor, Askia the Great (reigned 1547–1571), Gao flourished even further.
-He built the Askia Mosque, a symbol of the empire’s religious and architectural achievements, and established a court that rivaled those of Cairo and Istanbul in sophistication.
+Worth adding: he built the Askia Mosque, a symbol of the empire’s religious and architectural achievements, and established a court that rivaled those of Cairo and Istanbul in sophistication.
 Askia implemented reforms that centralized power, promoted Islamic scholarship, and enhanced trade relations.
 Gao became a center of learning, with libraries and madrasas attracting students from across the Islamic world.

 Strategic and Cultural Significance